dwyl/phoenix-liveview-todo-list-tutorial/README.md

 `completed?/1` and `checked?/1`
 invoked in that block of template code.

-We need to define them in `/lib/live_view_todo_web/live/page_live.ex`:
+We need to define the functions in `/lib/live_view_todo_web/live/page_live.ex`:

 ```elixir